pypi/warehouse/docs/user/trusted-publishers/security-model.md

   OIDC tokens are also short-lived, but an attacker who successfully intercepts one can mint API tokens against it for as long as it lives.

-* Configuring an OIDC publisher means establishing trust in a particular piece of external state; that state **must not** be controllable by untrusted parties.
-In particular, for OIDC publishing with GitHub Actions, you **must**:
+* Configuring a trusted publisher means establishing trust in a particular piece of external state; that state **must not** be controllable by untrusted parties.
+In particular, for trusted publishing with GitHub Actions, you **must**:

    * Trust the correct username and repository: if you trust a repository other than one you control and trust, that repository can upload to your